 The 12 Days of Viking Christmas is not exactly like the theme of the traditional holiday song, The Twelve Days Of Christmas.
 The song was first published in England in 1780 and starts on Christmas Day.
 Still, the old song has a note or two that apply here, especially when talking about the iconic destinations travelers will visit along the way while they discover Europe’s Christmas Markets on a Viking River Cruise.

 If their itinerary stops in Austria, Christmas Marketers will stop in Vienna for a half-day morning tour of the city then choose between free time in Vienna on their own or an optional tour in the afternoon.
 This is typical of many stops along the river on a Viking River cruise and one of the best parts of the experience.
-With a focus mainly off the ship, river cruise travelers get quality time with experienced local guides or time on their own.
+With a focus mainly off of the ship, river cruise travelers get quality time with experienced local guides or time on their own.

 Another option, an evening concert off the ship, will feature the compositions of Mozart and Strauss performed by a Viennese orchestra…which brings us back to the song, The Twelve Days Of Christmas.
 Music, as we will see, is a big part of the history and culture of the places visited along the river on a Viking River Cruise.